devinkr/js-dom/readme.md

 Review these properties of a node:

 - `innerHTML` / `outerHTML`
-- `innerText` / `outerText`
+- `innerText`
 - `textContent`

-What are they?
-How are they similar?
-How are they different?
+How are innerHTML and outerHTML similar and different?
+How did you find out their similarities and differences?

-Can we change the html inside of an element?
+What is the difference between innerHTML, innerText, and textContent?
+Which of these three can be dangerous and potentionally allow for attacks?

 **5. Dataset**